tdsticks/openai_doc_project/README.md

 ## Future Enhancements

 - **Comprehensive Project Overview:** We plan to integrate a feature that compiles all individual summaries into a larger, overarching project summary.
 This will provide an even more detailed understanding of the project as a whole.
-- **Enhanced Navigation:** Future updates aim to organize all Markdown documentation into a structured file/folder format within the document.
-This will facilitate quick reference and improve the usability of the documentation.
 - **Platform Compatibility:** While currently optimized for MacOS, efforts are underway to ensure compatibility and efficiency across other operating systems like Windows and Linux.

 ## Disclaimer